jranek/delve_benchmark/README.md

 ## Dependencies

 Given that there are a number of python packages for benchmarking evaluation, we recommend that you create a conda environment using the yml file.
+The installation should take less than one minute.
 ```
 conda env create -f venv_delve_benchmark.yml
 ```